Skip to content

 Kathy Casey, PhD, RN, NPD-BC, is nationally and internationally known for her Casey-Fink Survey design work supporting graduate nurse role transition, nurse retention, and readiness for professional practice.

 Kathy is certified in Nursing Professional Development, and currently serves as a Professional Development Specialist at Denver Health, in Denver, Colorado.
 She is an Adjunct Professor at the University of Colorado College of Nursing and Adjunct Faculty teaching EBP and Research at Colorado Christian University.
-Kathy is a lead appraiser for the American Nurses Credentialing Center Practice Transition Accreditation Program (PTAP).

 Kathy received her Bachelor of Science in Nursing from Pacific Lutheran University, her Master's Degree in Nursing Administration from the University of Colorado, College of Nursing, and her Doctorate in Nursing Education from the University of Northern Colorado, School of Nursing.

-Kortney James
+Kortney Floyd James

-Dr. James has a wide range of clinical experience in acute inpatient care, primary care, and public health.
+Dr. Floyd James has a wide range of clinical experience in acute inpatient care, primary care, and public health.
 Dr. James is a pediatric nurse practitioner with over a decade of experience in acute newborn care and pediatric primary care.
-Dr. James has extensive experience in perinatal care due to her time as a registered nurse in the highest volume birthing hospital in the country with an average of around 25,000 births a year (and counting).
-Dr. James has also held an executive leadership position in the Office of Nursing, Maternal Child Health, and Infectious Disease divisions at the Georgia Department of Public Health in Atlanta, GA.
+She has extensive experience in perinatal care due to her time as a registered nurse in the highest volume birthing hospital in the country with an average of around 25,000 births a year (and counting).
+Dr. Floyd James has also held an executive leadership position in the Office of Nursing, Maternal Child Health, and Infectious Disease divisions at the Georgia Department of Public Health in Atlanta, GA.

-Ultimately, Dr. James' mission is to co-create solutions with Black women and people capable of pregnancy to achieve health equity.
+Ultimately, Dr. Floyd James' mission is to co-create solutions with Black women and people capable of pregnancy to achieve health equity.

 For questions or inquiries please contact the ANCC Research Council members at anccrc@ana.org.